rmaragoni/mkdocs/README.md

    sh mkdockerize.sh

 3. This script first build the dokcer image with the help of Dockerfile and tag the image with name of mkdocs:v1.0.04
-4. Once the image is build, it propmts for y/n for producing the sample static content.
+4. Once the image is build, it prompts for y/n for producing the sample static content.
 5. A docker run command will be executed by passing volume as current directlory, ports for serving the traffic, permissions for creating the produced content and **produce** as a argument to the entrypoint which triggers another script to perform creating a sample project and build it then create a tar file(generated site folder will be zipped) and copy into main folder
 6. Once the produce step is completed, it propmts for y/n for serving the sample static content.
 7. A docker run command will be executed by passing volume as current directlory, ports for serving the traffic, permissions for creating the produced content and **serve** as a argument to the entrypoint which serve the traffic in the format of mkdocs